suchialex/CINS3002-HW03/instructions.md

  - Outside the for loop,<br>
  - Write statements to close both the files<br>
  - Import the os module (make sure you write this statement at the very top of the file, outside any function definitions)
- - Using the os module, write statements to delete the employees.txt file and rename the temp.txt to employees.txt
+ - Using the os module, write statements to delete the employees.txt file and rename the temp.txt to employees.txt - before you do this make sure you backup your employees.txt file
 </details>